ketzu/g2pK/README.md

 ## References

-If you use our software for research, please cite:
+If you use this software for research, please cite the original authors:

 ```
 @misc{park2019g2pk,